jotorren/go-quickstart/README.md

 # Secure REST API in Golang with OpenID Connect

-This project focuses on how to secure REST APIs in Golang by using the OIDC/OAuth2 standard.
+This project focuses on how to secure (authentication and authorization) REST APIs in Golang by using the OIDC/OAuth2 standard.

+> [!NOTE]
-Inherited *key aspects* from baseline code:
+> Inherited *key aspects* from baseline code:
+>
 > - **Hexagonal architecture**
 >
 > - **uber-go/fx** dependency injection framework